apache/bigtop/README.md

 Getting Started
 ===============

 Below are some recipes for getting started with using Apache Bigtop.
 As Apache Bigtop has different subprojects, these recipes will continue to evolve.
 For specific questions it's always a good idea to ping the mailing list at dev-subscribe@bigtop.apache.org to get some immediate feedback, or [open a JIRA](https://issues.apache.org/jira/browse/BIGTOP).

-For Users: Running the smoke tests.
+For Users: Running the smoke tests
 -----------------------------------

 The simplest way to test bigtop is described in bigtop-tests/smoke-tests/README file

 For integration (API level) testing with maven, read on.

-For Users: Running the integration tests.
+For Users: Running the integration tests
 -----------------------------------------

 WARNING: since testing packages requires installing them on a live system it is highly recommended to use VMs for that.
 Testing Apache Bigtop is done using iTest framework.
 The tests are organized in maven submodules, with one submodule per Apache Bigtop component.
 The bigtop-tests/test-execution/smokes/pom.xml defines all submodules to be tested, and each submodule is in its own directory under smokes/, for example: